Y1fanHE/y1fanhe.github.io/projects/pybenchfcn/README.md

 ### [Classical Single-Objective Optimization](/projects/pybenchfcn/single-objective-optimization/)

 Totally, 61 single-objective functions are implemented based on BenchmarkFcns Toolbox.
 The plot of 2D versions of 59 problems are provided.
-Please check the homepage of [BenchmarkFcns Toolbox](http://benchmarkfcns.xyz/) or [this website](/projects/pybenchfcn/single-objective-optimization/) for the further documentation.
+Please check the homepage of <a href="http://benchmarkfcns.xyz/" target="_blank">BenchmarkFcns Toolbox</a> or [this website](/projects/pybenchfcn/single-objective-optimization/) for the further documentation.

 ### [Discrete Optimization](/projects/pybenchfcn/discrete-optimization/)